albertvila/dotfiles/README.md

 ![Theme](zsh/theme_terraform.png)

 ## Installation

-Before installing make sure you have the `git` command.
-If not, just open a `Terminal` and install the command line tools by typing `xcode-select --install`
+Before installing under OSX make sure you have the `git` command installed.
+If not, just open a `Terminal` and install the command line tools by typing `xcode-select --install`.
-Also make sure you have the `brew` command.
-If not, install it using `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 ```sh
 $ git clone https://github.com/albertvila/dotfiles.git ~/dotfiles